bhushtix/Data-Science-Projects/README.md

 # Data-Science-Projects
 # The projects are made using simple iris dataset
 1)Problem of Logistic Regression

-2) Project of K nearest neighbors
+2)Project of K nearest neighbors